 Oh my goodness, it is true…!

-Looking back on my life I realize I had no idea that I was invisible.
-I was outgoing as an adult.
-I was out in my community as a volunteer and employee and I was the spokesperson for my children when I needed to be.
-People saw me as a mother, wife and woman in the community but mostly, people couldn’t recall my name or they called me by some other name.
-I wouldn’t correct them because I didn’t want to embarrass them and really it wasn’t a big deal.
-Or so I thought at the time.
+It hasn’t always been this way, looking back on my life I realize I had no idea that I was invisible.
+I was (still am) an outgoing adult, I am very social, an active volunteer in my community, someone others come to share their challenges in life.
+People see me as a mother, wife, an entrepreneurial woman in the community but mostly, people have trouble recalling my name or they called me by some other name.
+I wouldn’t correct them because I didn’t want to embarrass them and really it wasn’t a big deal, or so I thought at the time.
 I recently became aware of how most things in my life are “no big deal” and I’m now realizing how that way of being, throughout life, was a significant indication of my invisibleness.

-Becoming Visible – I was five years old when I became invisible, my story is not unlike many children of my age and I suspect there are many people wandering through their lives unaware that they are invisible just like I did.
+I was five years old when I became invisible, my story is not unlike many children of my age and I suspect there are many people wandering through their lives unaware that they are invisible just like I had.
 What happened was my parent separated and the one person who saw me, my dad, left our family.
 At the tender age of five I had been abandoned, my world, as I knew it, collapsed and I became invisible in my family.
-No-one knew, I didn’t know and the worst part is I was to spend the next 50 years of my life living as an invisible person.
+No-one knew and the worst part is, because I wasn’t aware, I was to spend the next 50 years of my life living as an invisible person.

 Don’t get me wrong I love my family and I know my family loves me because to this day I know if I was in need they would be there for me in a heartbeat.
 What was missing in my life was the day to day show of affection and unconditional love that we all want in our lives and the result of what was missing in my life was more evidence of me being invisible.

 I had plenty of evidence as a teenager but then, that is the time in our lives that I think most of us want to disappear.
 Being invisible as a teenager worked for me.
-As a teenager, I floated through life relatively unnoticed and without too many life alliterating moments, in fact, I would say my teenage years were fairly uneventful and boring.
+As a teenager, I floated through life relatively unnoticed and without too many life-altering moments, in fact, I would say my teenage years were fairly uneventful and boring.
 When I became a wife and mother I had many responsibilities and very little time to think about anything other than everyone else’s needs.
-Like most mother’s my time was not my own and it was consumed with daily tasks that made time pass very quickly.
+Like most Mothers, my time was not my own but consumed with daily tasks that made time pass very quickly.
 Being invisible as a young mother was hard and welcomed at the same time.
+It wasn’t until I wanted to follow my dreams, find my passion and purpose in life did this become a problem for me.
+Every time I thought I found what I was looking for ‘something’ kept holding me back and I would go through many years of disappointment and frustration because I just couldn’t figure out what that ‘something’ was!